hb9kns/NEMO/NEMO/static/howtos/equiresp.md

 and error-prone than through the Calendar and therefore not recommended.

-In this view, you can also manually enter begin and end times, which may be more practical than pulling the corresponding entrie across calendar panes.
+In this view, you can also manually enter begin and end times, which may be more practical than pulling the corresponding entry across calendar panes.
 To make use of this, create an outage anywhere in the calendar, then switch to the detailed administration and edit/enter the correct dates/times.

+#### Tasks

+This permits direct access to task entries, which show up in tool details or the "Maintenance" view mentioned above.
+In general, those methods should be used to manipulate/update tasks, instead of this detailed administration page.

 #### Tools Change